With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica. Trust me, you won’t go thirsty either.

 Before You Dine at Dreams Las Mareas Restaurants

 The abundance of food and beverages is a major perk of staying at an all-inclusive resort.
 What I really liked about staying at one of the Dreams Resorts was that we didn’t need to upgrade to a special VIP level to dine at the a la carte restaurants.

 You also don’t need to worry about making reservations.
 The only exceptions are the Himitsu hibachi show or if you are arranging a special event.

 If you plan to order in-room dining, you may want to inquire about when it will be delivered.
 It usually took 20-30 minutes for our breakfast to arrive.
 This is a really convenient option for mornings when you have early excursions.

 Ready to eat, drink, and relax at an all-inclusive resort in Costa Rica?
 Check availability for your desired travel dates now:

 If you liked this post about Dreams Las Mareas, you may also enjoy …

 - Dreams Las Mareas Costa Rica Review: All-Inclusive Luxury Along Costa Rica’s Pacific Coast

 - Costa Rica Packing List: 10 Things You Should Take

-Pin this review of Dreams Las Mareas resort’s all-inclusive restaurants for future reference!
+Save this review of the Dreams Las Mareas Costa Rica resort’s all-inclusive restaurants to your Costa Rica travel board on Pinterest for future reference!